spectral-cockpit/specprepper/README.md

 # Overview

-This package is born from the idea that preprocessing methods in spectroscopy modeling are rather empirical in nature.
+Preprocessing methods in spectroscopy modeling are mostly empirical.

-This is a very early, unstable version of the package.
-The goal is to wrap different signal processing methods and to chain them in sequence.
-For in-memory structures, we rely on matrix class with attributes, where on disk side we use the zarr data structure for persistence and speed.
+The goal of specprepper is to wrap different signal processing methods.
+Then, they can be chained in sequence.

 ## Scope of application

-This is a meta package that aims to provide both data-dependent and data independent preprocessing methods.
-The former implies that the processing of test data depends on the training data.
+This meta package provides both data-dependent and data independent preprocessing methods.
 For example, multiplicative scatter correction (MSC) needs special teatment in training, evaluation and prediction workflows.
-That has implications for overfitting and data independence, which can only be mediated to apply such steps within the resampling units.
+This is mainly because of overfitting and the need of data independence to avoid such effects.
+To mediate overfitting, such methods require application to data in the resampling units.

 ## Goals